Yoast/wordpress-seo/README.md

 ## License

-The MIT License (MIT).
-Please see License File for more information.
+We follow the GPL.
+Please see [License](LICENSE) file for more information.